buffer/thug/doc/source/logging.rst

 in your *Logging/logging.conf* file, you can specify a different address at runtime, for example by using the *--mongodb-address* option from the command line.
-This can be especially useful when using the dockerized version of Thug, where storing results in Docker itself would mean to loose them as soon as the Docker instance is shut down.
+This can be especially useful when using the dockerized version of Thug, where storing results in Docker itself would mean to lose them as soon as the Docker instance is shut down.

 Collection schema